ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 The final grade is **Gregorian**.
 This agent builds thinking tools, such as arithmetic, democracy & computers.
 Local improvement is possible via higher order control of mental searches, which are systematic explorations.
 The only biological example we have is humans - I do not know of a computational method that builds it's own thinking tools.

-# The Environment

-Our agent interacts with the `car-racing-v0` environment from OpenAI's `gym` library.
-I used the same version of `gym` as the paper codebase (`gym==0.9.4`).
+The optimization algorithm used to find good parameters of the controller (CMA-ES) is a Darwinian learner.
+The full World Models agent is Popperian.

 ## Markov Decision Process

-We can describe the `car-racing-v0` environment as a Markov Decision Process.
 A Markov Decision Process (MDP) is a mathematical framework for decision making.
 Commonly the goal of an agent in an MDP is to maximize the expectation of future rewards.
 It can be defined as:

 $$ (\mathcal{S}, \mathcal{A}, \mathcal{R}, P, R, d_0, \gamma, H) $$